burlachenkok/exploring-python3/python3-note.md

 ### User-Defined Classes in Python in C++ terminology

 Firstly, Python has limited support for private attribute objects.
 When you name attributes as `__attributename` the interpreter performs name mangling.
-In reality,  in case of accessing to this attribute outside of the class will have the name `_classname__attribute`.
+In reality,  in case of accessing this attribute outside of the class will have the name `_classname__attribute`.

 In C++ terminology Python classes have the following characteristics:

-  1. Normal class members (including the data members) are public except for some small support for Private Variables.
+  1. Normal class members (including the data members) are public except for some small support for private variables.
   2. All member functions/methods are virtual.
   3. Like in C++, most built-in operators with special syntax (arithmetic operators, etc.) can be redefined for user-defined classes.
   4. Python Data attributes correspond to *"data members"* in C ++.